Articles on: Getting Started

 Dashboard

-Press the "Run" button ( 2 ) to generate a report.
-Once the process is complete, you can download your Excel or CSV file by clicking "Download" ( 3 ).
+Press the "Run" button ( 3 ) to generate a existing report.
+Once the process is complete, you can download your Excel or CSV file by clicking "Download" ( 4 ).

-The template applies the filter and selects standard fields from Shopify orders, as shown in the screenshot below.
+The template applies the filter and selects standard fields from Shopify orders.

-On the right side, you can find all available settings:
+In the upper field you can find all available settings:

 1. Name – Define your report name.